What is Foursquare?

-Paul perhaps outstripped all the other apostles in championing Jesus Christ as Saviour, Baptizer, Healer, and Coming King.
+Paul perhaps outstripped all the other apostles in championing Jesus Christ as Saviour, Baptizer with the Holy Spirit, Healer, and Soon Coming King.
 In the book of Acts and in his epistles he proclaimed and promoted these truths and experiences.
 “Believe in the Lord Jesus Christ, and thou shalt be saved,” he challenged the Philippian jailer (Acts 16:31).
 Sensing an emptiness in the experience of the believers he met at Ephesus he questioned, “Have you received the Holy Spirit since you believed?”
 (Acts 19:2).
 They had not.
 But, “when Paul had laid his hands upon them, the Holy Spirit came on them; and they spake with tongues and prophesied” (Acts 19:6).
 The Apostle to the Gentiles moreover exercised a spectacular healing ministry and included “gifts of healings” in his list of the operations of the Holy Spirit which congregations ought to covet earnestly (cf. 1 Corinthians 12:9).
 And it was, of course, Paul who gave us the classic text about the rapture, “For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall meet the Lord in the air: and so shall we ever be with the Lord” (1 Thessalonians 4:16-17)…

 …What is the Foursquare Gospel?
 The name was born in the white heat of Pentecostal revival in Oakland, California, 1922.
 The movement sprouted from the mighty move of God at Angelus Temple by which the Lord stirred the whole southland.
 But the message is millennia older than either the name or the organization.
 The message is identical to that of Jesus and His apostles in the New Testament.